davis-cohen-3/capstone_proj/README.md

 # capstone_proj.

-Add overview notes on project here
+This is a trach sim project simulator.